Saturday, October 16, 2010

 Tuesday, October 12, 2010

-In Uzbek cuisine there are several dishes made from "qazi" and the most famous are "Qazi palov" and "Norin".
+In Uzbek cuisine there are several dishes made of "qazi" and the most famous among them are "Qazi palov" and "Norin".
 Lately I will post the recipes of these dishes.
-For now, let's see how to cook this horse meat sausage.
+For starters, I would like to explain how to cook horse meat sausages.

 1 stick of "qazi"